-- Tuition Exchange - This benefit is for spouses and dependents of College and University employees.
+Tuition Exchange - This benefit is for spouses and dependents of College and University employees.
 It is recommended that you start the application process in the fall prior to the year your child will attend.
 Many decisions are made by January or February.
 Contact your employer's Human Resource office for more information.
 Tuition Exchange scholarships replace all other W&J Scholarships and Grants.
 Students eligible for grants and scholarships from outside sources can use these funds to help pay room and board costs.
 Commuters will have their Tuition Exchange award reduced by the amount of outside funding they receive.

 NEED is a community based organization offering financial aid, internships, and counseling to help young African-Americans apply to, finance, and complete higher education.
 The funding from NEED helps to fill the gap that exists after federal, state, and institutional aid has been exhausted.

 The Pennsylvania Higher Education Assistance Agency (PHEAA) has a unique program that uses an allocation from the state to match private contributions to students from participating agencies.
 NEED is one of these agencies, so there is potential for funding from both NEED and PATH for students who meet the criteria.

 Interested students can visit NEED's website (www.needld.org) for more information or to complete an online application.